YuriiZdyrko/elixir_concurrency_cheatsheet/README.md

-### Project goal: learning to learn!
+### Project description

-#### It's hard to interlalize documentation, this is my first attempt to do it.
-Elixir documentation is great, but it's a tough read.
+It's hard to interlalize documentation, this is my first attempt to do it.

+This is detailed, but distilled version of docs:
+- Elixir:Processes & Applications
+- GenStage
+- mix release

-#### Approach
+### Approach
-- simplify explanations by writing in own words
+- make explanations shorter
+- use pseudo-code instead of wordy explanations if possible
-- remove :hibernate/Distribution/Hot code reloading clutter
+- skip :hibernate/Distribution/Hot code reloading mentions for now
-- organize functions/callbacks logically
-- make small flow diagrams
-- try to focus on big picture, but not ignore anything relevant
+- document callbacks/functions in a logical order
-- for each OTP Behaviour, do: description->code examples->callbacks->functions
+- for each OTP Behaviour, cover in order:
+    - description
+    - code examples
+    - callbacks
+    - functions
 - reduce duplication.
 For example GenStage has Reply same as GenServer.
-Just point to GenServer for details.
+Just point to GenServer for details

-This is detailed, but distilled version of Elixir->PROCESSES & APPLICATIONS documentation.

-Cheatsheet covers most important OTP-compliant abstractions, as well as `mix release` command.

-I omitted all things related to Distribution and Hot code upgrades.

-In case you want to generate your own `cheatsheet.md`:
+### Script to combine all files into `cheatsheet.md`
+To put all separate *.md files into single `cheatsheet.md`:
 ```sh
 cd "./practice" && iex -S mix
 iex> Practice.ConcatMd.run()